vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/heimdall.md

 ### Viewing Results

-After login in you can simply drag your files over to the window to load or click "Choose files to upload" and browse to your result file.
+After login in you can simply drag your files over to the window to load them or click "Choose files to upload" and browse to your result file:
 ![Heimdall Load File]({{< baseurl >}}images/heimdall_load_file.png)

-After loading a result you are shown a visualization of that result where you can view the compliance status and filter the results based on any available criteria, for example, only showing controls that failed.
+After loading a result you are shown a visualization of that result where you can view the compliance status and filter the results based on any available criteria, for example, only showing controls that failed:
 ![Heimdall Results View]({{< baseurl >}}images/heimdall_view_result.png)

-Further down the page you can drill down into the specifics of each control and the test results.
+Further down the page you can drill down into the specifics of each control and the test results:
 ![Heimdall Test Results View]({{< baseurl >}}images/heimdall_view_result2.png)

 ### Exporting Results
-Results can also be exported to various other formats as shown in the screenshot below.
+Results can also be exported to various other formats as shown in the screenshot below:
 ![Heimdall Export]({{< baseurl >}}images/heimdall_export_options.png)

 ### Comparing Results
-If you have more than one scan you would like to compare from like scan results you can load them both and enable the comparison view using the button show below.
+If you have more than one scan you would like to compare (from "like" scan results) you can load them both and enable the comparison view using the button show below:
 ![Heimdall Compare Button]({{< baseurl >}}images/heimdall_comparison_button.png)

-After the comparison view is enabled you are presented with visualization of the differences between the two results and which controls changed status.
+After the comparison view is enabled you are presented with visualization of the differences between the two results and which controls changed status:
 ![Heimdall Compare View]({{< baseurl >}}images/heimdall_comparison_view.png)

 ## References
-For the more information, see the [Heimdall Github Page](https://github.com/mitre/heimdall2).
+For more information, see the [Heimdall Github Page](https://github.com/mitre/heimdall2).